Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 SetOption "Default Database Directory", CurrentProject.Path

-This method permanently changes the Default Database Folder control value in the Access Options area and remains intact till it is changed again.
+This method permanently changes the Default Database Folder control value in the Access Options area and remains active till it is changed again.
 This is a global change in Access Options and may affect other databases when they are open.

 ChDir() Method: